-SAFETY STATISTICS 2022 2021 2020 Lost-time Injury Frequency Rate (LTFR) 0.43 0.46 0.53 Total Recordable Injuries Rate (TRIR) 0.77 0.82 1.00 Lost Time Severity rate (LTSR) 10.23 11.85 13.71 Work-related fatalities 0 0 0 g.
-Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used.
+SAFETY STATISTICS 2022 2021 2020 Lost-time Injury Frequency Rate (LTFR) 0.43 0.46 0.53 Total Recordable Injuries Rate (TRIR) 0.77 0.82 1.00 Lost Time Severity rate (LTSR) 10.23 11.85 13.71 Work-related fatalities 0 0 0

-TOPIC R REPORTING REQUIREMENT APTAR'S RESPONSE GRI 403: Occ cupational Health and Safety b. c. i.
+TOPIC RI EPORTING REQUIREMENT APTAR'S RESPONSE GRI 403: Oco cupational Health and Safety b. c. d. i.
 The number of fatalities as a result of work-related ill health; ii.
 The number of cases of recordable work-related ill health; iii.
-The main types of work-related ill health. b.
+The main types of work-related ill health.
 For all workers who are not employees but whose work and/or workplace is controlled by the organization: i.
-The number of fatalities as a result of work-related ill health; ii.
-The number of cases of recordable work-related ill health; iii.
-The main types of work-related ill health. b.
-The work-related hazards that pose a risk of ill health, including: i. how these hazards have been determined; ii. which of these hazards have caused or contributed to cases of ill health during the reporting period; iii. actions taken or underway to eliminate these hazards and minimize risks using the hierarchy of controls. b.
-Whether and, if so, why any workers have been excluded from this disclosure, including the types of worker excluded. c.
+The number of fatalities as a result of work-related ill health; iii.
+The number of cases of recordable work-related ill health; iiii.
+The main types of work-related ill health.
+The work-related hazards that pose a risk of ill health, including: i. how these hazards have been determined; ii. which of these hazards have caused or contributed to cases of ill health during the reporting period; iii. actions taken or underway to eliminate these hazards and minimize risks using the hierarchy of controls.
+Whether and, if so, why any workers have been excluded from this disclosure, including the types of worker excluded.
 Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used. a-c.
 See Table 403-10.
 Safe working environment for our employees is a top priority.
 We also celebrate a continued trend of decreasing injury rates with an ambition of zero injuries.
 In the last three years, our work-related fatality rate is zero. d.
 All workers are included. e.
 Aptar's EHS Management System is an aggregation of the most strict standards from the countries where we operate. (i.e. OSHA, EPA). "